luwei0917/TankBind/README.md

     examples/construction_PDBbind_training_and_test_dataset.ipynb

 ## High-throughput virtual screening
 TankBind also support virtual screening.
-In our example here, for the WDR domain of LRRK2 protein, we can screen 10,000 drug candidates in 2 minutes (or 1M in around 3 hours).
+In our example here, for the WDR domain of LRRK2 protein, we can screen 10,000 drug candidates in 2 minutes (or 1M in around 3 hours) with a single GPU.
 Check out

     examples/high_throughput_virtual_screening_LRRK2_WDR.ipynb